The Dorsal 4-Finger Technique: A New Method to Examine Joints in Rheumatoid Arthritis

 The dorsal 4-finger technique is a reliable method to examine metacarpophalangeal joints in rheumatoid arthritis.
 Credit: SPL/Science Source

-The dorsal 4-finger technique (DFFT) is a new and reliable method for examining metacarpophalangeal (MCP) joints in patients with rheumatoid arthritis and is better correlated with ultrasound (US) than the traditional 2-finger technique (TFT), according to a study published in the Journal of Rheumatology.1
+The dorsal 4-finger technique (DFFT) is a new and reliable method for examining metacarpophalangeal (MCP) joints in patients with rheumatoid arthritis (RA) and is better correlated with ultrasound than the traditional 2-finger technique (TFT), according to a study published in The Journal of Rheumatology.1

-Joint counts are key in measuring outcomes in rheumatoid arthritis (RA), and imaging techniques such as US and magnetic resonance imaging are more sensitive in detecting synovial than clinical examination.2-7 However, there are limitations in using US in daily clinical practice8; therefore, a novel 4-finger technique of joint examination was developed to improve the detection of swelling in the MCP.1
+Joint counts are key in measuring outcomes in RA, and imaging techniques such as ultrasound and magnetic resonance imaging are more sensitive in detecting synovial than clinical examination.2-7 However, there are limitations in using ultrasound in daily clinical practice8; therefore, a novel 4-finger technique of joint examination was developed to improve the detection of swelling in the MCP.1

-To validate this novel clinical examination technique, 4 rheumatologists evaluated 180 MCP joints in 18 patients with RA, using either the TFT or the DFFT, and all patients underwent US examination for greyscale (GSUS) and power Doppler (PDUS) by a certified musculoskeletal radiologist.
+To validate this novel clinical examination technique, 4 rheumatologists evaluated 180 MCP joints in 18 patients with RA, using either the TFT or the DFFT, and all patients underwent US examination for greyscale (GSUS) and PDUS by a certified musculoskeletal radiologist.

 The researchers found that the mean intraobserver agreement using the DFFT was 80.5% and 86% for the TFT, and the mean interobserver agreements were 84% and 74%, respectively.

-This improved sensitive technique for detecting joint swelling with better US correlation will provide more clinically relevant information on which clinicians can base their treatment decisions.
+This improved sensitive technique for detecting joint swelling with better ultrasound correlation will provide more clinically relevant information on which clinicians can base their treatment decisions.

 - Omair MA, Akhavan P, Naraghi A, et al. The dorsal 4-finger technique: a novel method to examine metacarpophalangeal joints in patients with rheumatoid arthritis.
 J Rheumatol.
 2018;45(3):329-334.